NoobieDev12/PIVX/doc/step-by-step-tutorial-for-windows-self-compiling-process.md

 ## Let's start...

-## COMPILING THE WALLET FOR THE FIRST TIME
+## COMPILING THE WALLET FOR THE FIRST TIME:

 1. Press Windows button on keyboard, search for **Windows PowerShell** and start it.
 Type the following command:
 ```